keebio/keebio-docs/docs/choc-stabs.md

 title: Kailh Choc Stabilizer Installation
 ---

+### Final Results First

 The goal with these Choc stabilizers is to give two friends to your bigger keycap.
 What nice support!
 When you're done, it should look like this:

-### Final Results First

-Here's what the stabilizer setup will look like in your switch plate once you're done with this installation adventure.

 This is with the keycap off.
 ![](./assets/images/choc/0xpR6wK.jpg)